Detroit-area developers will soon be scrambling to get their hands on a newly-issued parcel of riverfront property located on Detroit's west side.

 The RiverWalk is set to be turned into a walkable path designed to draw Detroiters to the city's largest asset, its river, as well as to provide a place for relaxation and enjoyment.
 Phase One of the project, which is currently underway, targets the eastern end of the riverfront, between the MacArthur Bride and Joe Louis Arena.
 Phase Two of the RiverWalk encompasses the area between Joe Louis and the Ambassador Bridge.

-Detroit Riverfront Conservancy's website for further information and updates on the RiverWalk.
+Visit the Detroit Riverfront Conservancy's website for further information and updates on the RiverWalk.